cmaggiulli/custom-upgrade-ext/README.md

-# About
+## Background
+This is a Liferay Extension used to bypass an uncaught exception during Liferay's Document Library Verification Step in the 6.1 to 6.2 EE Upgrade path.
+This issue affected most Liferay 6.1 EE customers who were using Liferay's Simple File Storage System for their DocLib implementation.
+If you are overriding `dl.store.impl` to use any other implementation than you are likely unaffected.

+There are two changes introduced by this Extension:
+- Firstly the extension outright bypasses the Document Library Post-upgrade verification step.
+It does *not* bypass the Document Library upgrade.
+It only bypasses the subsequent verification process
+- It adds enhanced logging to the Document Library upgrade process in an effort to identify a root cause for the subsequent verification failures

-This is an extension used to assist in the upgrade from 6.1 to 6.2 enterprise edition.
-The extension extends the following files.
+The extension extends the following files:
-1. portal-ext.properties
+- portal-ext.properties
-2. VerifyProcessSuite.java
+- VerifyProcessSuite.java
-3. UpgradeProcess_6_2_0.java
+- UpgradeProcess_6_2_0.java
-4. UpgradeProcess
+- UpgradeProcess

-This extension serves two purposes.
-Firstly, it adds custom logging to the upgrade process by printing a line to the log file before and after each component is upgrade.
-Additionally, it removes the verify process for the document library.
-During our upgrade from Liferay 6.1 EE to Liferay 6.2 EE we ran into an issue VerifyDocumentLibrary().
-A query was executed during this process that ran for weeks without ending.
-After repeated attempts to utilize our Liferay platinum partners and our gold support through Liferay we were provided with no solution to our issue.
-We have a 4 terabyte document library that is based off the default system library backend.
+Most noteably it removes the invocation of the `VerifyDocumentLibrary()` method by introducing a CustomVerifyProcessSuite class with a specially crafted fully qualified class name that overrides the VerifyProcessSuite class through a Liferay convention-over-configuration Extension pattern.
+This pattern is loosely described [here](https://help.liferay.com/hc/en-us/articles/360018181211-Advanced-Customization-with-Ext-Plugins).

 # Deploying
 First open your portals override properties file.
 It can be any one of the following files.